ProgramCOVID-19 Federal Assistance e311

 What documentation is a municipality required to supply in order to receive funds?
 What is the due date for the documentation?

-- Interim Report: “Provide initial overview of status and uses of funding.
+- Interim Report: “Provides an initial overview of status and uses of funding.
 This is a one-time report.”

-- Project and Expenditure Report: “Report on projects funded, expenditures, and contracts and subawards over $50,000, and other information.”
+- Project and Expenditure Report: “Report on projects funded, expenditures, and contracts and subawards over $50,000, among other information.”

-Recipients will submit required reports via the forthcoming Treasury Reporting CSLFRF portal.
-On August 9, 2021, Treasury published updated guidance on how to submit reports via the Portal, including both the policy and technical requirements for entering information.
+Recipients will submit required reports via the Treasury Reporting CSLFRF portal.
+On August 9, 2021, Treasury published updated guidance on submitting reports via the Portal, including the policy and technical requirements for entering information.

-Treasury’s Reporting Guidance currently includes a chart, including due dates, describing reporting requirements for three reports, delineated by CSLFRF recipient type as follows:
+Treasury’s Reporting Guidance currently includes a graphic, including due dates, describing reporting requirements for three reports, delineated by CSLFRF recipient type as follows:

-The Reporting Guidance sets a deadline of August 31, 2021, for recipients to provide the one-time Interim Report on CSLFRF expenditures and obligations; this deadline applies to states, U.S. territories, metropolitan cities, counties, and Tribal governments (recipients other than non-entitlement units of local government (“NEUs”)).
+The Reporting Guidance sets a deadline of August 31, 2021, for recipients to provide the one-time Interim Report on CSLFRF expenditures and obligations; this deadline applies to states, U.S. territories, metropolitan cities, counties, and Tribal governments (recipients other than Non-Entitlement Units of Local Government (“NEUs”)).
+If funding was received after October 15, 2021, the Interim Report may be submitted 60 days after receiving funds.
 The Interim Report must reflect a recipient’s expenditures and obligations from the date of award to July 31, 2021, broken down by Expenditure Category (which can be selected from a menu of available options on the CSLFRF portal).
 For purposes of reporting in the CSLFRF portal, an “expenditure” is an amount incurred as a liability of the entity (e.g., the service has been rendered or the good has been delivered to the entity), and an “obligation” encompasses orders placed for property and services, contracts and subawards made, and similar transactions that require payment.
 Appendix 1 of the Reporting Guidance contains the Expenditure Categories list.

-Treasury also set forth a requirement for Project and Expenditure Reports.
+Treasury also establishes a requirement for Project and Expenditure Reports.
 The information required for these reports includes information regarding Projects, Expenditures, Project Status, Project Demographic Distribution, Subawards, Civil Rights Compliance, Programmatic Data, and NEU Distributions.
-Additional information requirements are found on pages 16 to 23 of the Reporting Guidance.
-For all Tribal Governments, as well as states, U.S. territories, and metropolitan cities and counties that either (1) have a population that exceeds 250,000 residents, or (2) have fewer than 250,000 residents but received more than $5 million in CSLFRF funding, the first report is due October 31, 2021, and subsequent reports are to be filed quarterly as follows:
+Additional information requirements are found on pages 14 to 22 of the Reporting Guidance.
+For all Tribal Governments that received over $30 million, as well as states, U.S. territories, and metropolitan cities and counties that either (1) have a population that exceeds 250,000 residents or (2) have fewer than 250,000 residents but received more than $10 million in CSLFRF funding, the first report is due January 31, 2022, and subsequent reports are to be filed quarterly as follows:

-For NEUs and metropolitan cities and counties with populations lower than 250,000 residents, and that receive less than $5 million in CSLFRF, the first Project and Expenditure Report is due October 31, 2021, and subsequent reports are due annually thereafter, as follows:
+For NEUs, Tribal Governments that received less than $30 million in CSLR, and metropolitan cities and counties with populations lower than 250,000 residents and that receive less than $10 million in CSLFRF, the second Project and Expenditure Report is due April 30, 2022, and subsequent reports are due annually thereafter, as follows:

 - The Recovery Plan Template for States, territories, and metropolitan cities and counties with more than 250,000 residents;